 Authors are also invited to submit full articles for special edition consideration between 1 November 2017 and 1 April 2018.
 Articles of an academic nature should be between 5 000 and 8 000 words; non-academic contributions between 1 000 and 2 000 words.
 Articles should be formatted according to the JLS style guide, available here.
 Articles are to be submitted directly to the JLS site, with registration details available here.

 The February Lectures conference is open to anyone with an interest in the subject matter.
-The full fee for the two days (which includes coffee/tea, lunch, and the conference dinner) is R1 200 for affiliated academics, R700 for salaried persons not affiliated with a university, R600 for students (on presentation of student card) and R0-R300 for anyone with limited financial means (nobody will be excluded for lack of funds; please contact us if you fall under this category).
+The full fee for the two days (which includes coffee/tea and lunch) is R1 200 for affiliated academics, R700 for salaried persons not affiliated with a university, R600 for students (on presentation of student card) and R0-R300 for anyone with limited financial means (nobody will be excluded for lack of funds; please contact us if you fall under this category).

 To register, email Chantelle Gray van Heerden (email@example.com) and Wemar Strydom (firstname.lastname@example.org) by 15 December 2017.
-Please include any access, dietary or other requirements you may have, and let us know whether you would like to attend the optional half-day workshop on Saturday, 24 February 2018, entitled “Theoretical Threesomes/Menacing Ménage à Trois: Deleuze, Guattari and Queer Theory”.
+Please include any access, dietary or other requirements you may have.

 Bank details: Unisa, Standard Bank account number 011554622, Sunnyside branch (branch code 010645).
 Reference: KP/Q Conf_Your initials_Your surname.
 Please email proof of payment to the organisers.